georgejkaye/georgejkaye.github.io/pages/trains/western-mainlines/1P32-1501-oxford-to-london-paddington.md

 #### UKTrainSim
 * [Class 360 Heathrow Connect and Express](https://www.uktrainsim.com/filelib-info.php?form_fileid=34469)

+Requirements listed with an asterisk (*) appear only fleetingly and are not required for full enjoyment of the scenario.

 If you don't have any of the requirements you can still play the scenario, just press F2 when the 'Missing consist' error comes up and click 'cancel' to bypass it.